 Those who are new to OpenSSH and the use of public/private keys for authentication may want to check out the following articles by Daniel Robbins, which will provide a gentle introduction to the concepts used by Keychain:

 Download and Resources

-The latest release of keychain is version 2.8.1, and was released on May 29, 2015.
-The current version of keychain supports gpg-agent as well as ssh-agent.
+The latest release of keychain is version 2.8.5, and was released on January 24, 2018.
+The current version of keychain supports gpg-agent as well as ssh-agent (including GPG2.)

 Daniel Robbins originally wrote keychain 1.0 through 2.0.3.
 1.0 was written around June 2001, and 2.0.3 was released in late August, 2002.

 After 2.0.3, keychain was maintained by various Gentoo developers, including Seth Chandler, Mike Frysinger and Robin H. Johnson, through July 3, 2003.

 On April 21, 2004, Aron Griffis committed a major rewrite of keychain which was released as 2.2.0.
 Aron continued to actively maintain and improve keychain through October 2006 and the keychain 2.6.8 release.
 He also made a few commits after that date, up through mid-July, 2007.
 At this point, keychain had reached a point of maturity.

 In mid-July, 2009, Daniel Robbins migrated Aron's mercurial repository to git and set up a new project page on funtoo.org, and made a few bug fix commits to the git repo that had been collecting in bugs.gentoo.org.
 Daniel maintained keychain through September of 2017.

 As of September 2017, keychain is now being maintained by Funtoo Linux developer Ryan Harris (x48rph).

 To install under Gentoo or Funtoo Linux, type